bilayer-containers/bilayers/docs/custom_algorithm/understanding_config.md

  org:
  name:
  tag:
+ platform:

 algorithm_folder_name:

 citations:
- Algorithm:
+ algorithm:
    - name: ""
      doi: ""
      license: ""
      description: ""
 ```

 Before you start working on the `config.yaml` file, we recommend reviewing the command-line usage of the specific algorithm you're building an interface for.
-This will help you determine what should go in `parameters`, `display_only`, `results`, and `exec_function`'s `hidden_args`.
+This will help you determine what should go in `inputs`, `outputs`, `parameters`, `display_only`, `results`, and `exec_function`'s `hidden_args`.

 ## Understanding `cli_command`